Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Abstract

 \section{Abstract}

 Standard evolutionary optimization algorithms assume that the evaluation of the objective and constraint functions is straightforward and computationally cheap.
-However, in many real-world optimization problems, the computations of the objective function or constraints involve computationally expensive numerical simulations or physical experiments.
-Surrogate-assisted evolutionary algorithms (SAEAs) have recently gained increased attention because of their search capabilities for solving these computationally expensive optimization problems.
-The main idea of SAEAs is the integration of an evolutionary algorithm with a selected surrogate model.
-In this paper, we propose a novel surrogate model based on a Lipschitz underestimation of the expensive-to-compute objective function.
-We also develop a differential evolution-based algorithm, that utilizes the Lipschitz-based surrogate model, along with a standard radial basis function surrogate model and a local search procedure.
-This algorithm, called Lipschitz Surrogate-assisted Differential Evolution (LSADE), is designed for high-dimensional computationally expensive problems.
-The experimental results on seven benchmark functions of dimensions 30, 50, 100, and 200 show that the proposed method utilizing the Lipschitz-based surrogate model is competitive compared with the state-of-the-art algorithms under a limited computational budget, being especially effective for the very complicated benchmark functions in high dimensions. \keywords{Lipschitz surrogate model \and Differential evolution \and Radial basis function \and Surrogate assisted evolutionary algorithms \and High-dimensional expensive optimization}
+However, in many real-world optimization problems, these evaluations involve computationally expensive numerical simulations or physical experiments.
+Surrogate-assisted evolutionary algorithms (SAEAs) have recently gained increased attention for their performance in solving these types of problems.
+The main idea of SAEAs is the integration of an evolutionary algorithm with a selected surrogate model that approximates the computationally expensive function.
+In this paper, we propose a surrogate model based on a Lipschitz underestimation and use it to develop a differential evolution-based algorithm.
+The algorithm, called Lipschitz Surrogate-assisted Differential Evolution (LSADE), utilizes the Lipschitz-based surrogate model, along with a standard radial basis function surrogate model and a local search procedure.
+The experimental results on seven benchmark functions of dimensions 30, 50, 100, and 200 show that the proposed LSADE algorithm is competitive compared with the state-of-the-art algorithms under a limited computational budget, being especially effective for the very complicated benchmark functions in high dimensions. \keywords{Lipschitz surrogate model \and Differential evolution \and Radial basis function \and Surrogate assisted evolutionary algorithms \and High-dimensional expensive optimization}